Dolores O'Riordan: Songwriting and musicianship

 In the National Post, music producer Dan Brodbeck commented that on the first day at the studio after being hired, she played him a few chords and a piano medley, then left him alone with little guidance.
 O'Riordan came back a few hours later and accredited his work, then she took a microphone and started singing lyrics off the top of her head; Brodbeck stated: "it was always spur-of-the-moment, gut reaction stuff".
-Even though she no longer had a financial obligation to work, O'Riordan is quoted as someone with an insatiable appetite for music, who knew what she wanted in a song and how to deliver a text.
-Gil Moore, owner of Metalworks Studios, described O'Riordan's "mercurial style" stating upon listening to her work when composing on piano and vocals.
-In addition to her musical style, Moore referred to O'Riordan as "a God-given talent, it was so quick".
+Gil Moore, owner of Metalworks Studios, referred to O'Riordan as "a God-given talent".
 Moore later stated, "she was the quintessential signature style artist, a very free spirit.
 She was the antithesis of a formula writer.
 She just went her own way".